Networking

 2. Pre-networking: dress appropriately and do your research

 Find a balance between clothes that help you feel confident and look presentable.
-Although some networking events can have specific dress codes, business casual is always a good benchmark.
-As for the event itself, research the attendees if you know who will be attending in order to ask them thoughtful and relevant questions.
-If you don’t know the attendees but find yourself having some great conversations, ask them for their business cards or share yours if you happen to have one!
+Although some networking events can have specific dress codes, business casual is always a good option.
+As for the event itself, research the attendees in advance if you know who will be attending so you ask them thoughtful and relevant questions.
+If you don’t know the attendees but find yourself having some great conversations, ask for business cards or suggest connecting via LinkedIn.

 3. Follow basic courtesies